 Once you safely transition into Wild Thing, pause, breathe and feel the freedom and possibly the 'Radical Joy' intended by the original practitioners of this beautiful posture!

 To safely tilt your arc back from Wild Thing to your Scorpion Tail Downward Facing Dog, exhale all breath out, hug your muscles to your bones and draw your navel towards your spine, push through the bottom hand as you tilt your arc from the floor back into the air.

-Honor and respect your body’s limitations, as well as celebrate its possibilities and potential.
-Sometimes certain poses are not beneficial and can possibly can be injurious if past injuries, traumas and limitations are not recognized, honored and respected.
+Honour and respect your body’s limitations, as well as celebrate its possibilities and potential.
+Sometimes certain poses are not beneficial and can possibly can be injurious if past injuries, traumas and limitations are not recognized, honoured and respected.

 EkhartYogis - take a walk on the wild side in Marlene Henny's Vinyasa Krama class:

 'Let's get a bit wild for Wild Thing' - Vinyasa Flow, 15 mins